 McMenamins chain pubs are widely distributed in Oregon and Washington; this is the Lower Queen Anne McMenamins local.
 No surprises for those familiar with McMenamins pubs: plenty of house brews, straight-up pub food.

-Sister pub to Fremont's Sixgill, featuring an eclectic range of local, regional, and other craft brews.
+Pleasant single-room pub featuring an eclectic range of local, regional, and other craft brews.
 Pub snacks to accompany.

 Former funeral parlor converted into one of the city's best pubs.
 Beer list is updated in real-time, on-line.